psychemedia/storytelling-notes/giant-three-golden-hairs.md

 Sorrowfully Nameless set out, for he loved his young wife, and she too loved him dearly.
 As he wandered on he came to a great black lake, and saw a white boat floating on the water.
 He cried to the old man in it, 'Boat ahoy! come and ferry me over.'

-The old man answered, 'I will take you across if you 'll promise to bring me word how to escape out of this boat, for only then can I die.'
+The old man answered, 'I will take you across if you'll promise to bring me word how to escape out of this boat, for only then can I die.'

 Nameless promised, and the old man ferried him over the black water.
 Soon after Nameless came to a great city, where an old man asked him, 'Whither away?'

 'To the Sun-King,' said Nameless.

 'Couldn't be better.
-Come, I'll bring you to our king, who 'll have something to say to you.'
+Come, I'll bring you to our king, who'll have something to say to you.'

 The king, when Nameless stood before him, said, 'Twenty years ago there was in our city a spring whose water made every one that drank of it grow young.
 The spring has vanished, and only the Sun-King knows where it is gone to.
 You are journeying to him, so ask him where it is gone to, and bring us word.'